about & contact

 The Strongest Muscle in the Human Body is the Tongue by Goda Palekaitė at Editorial by Echo Gone Wrong (ENG)

-Without Reduction radio interview by Virginija Januškevičiūtė for The Happy Hypocrite (ENG)
+Without Reduction interview by Virginija Januškevičiūtė for The Happy Hypocrite (ENG)

 On the Importance of Conspiracy Theories, Schismatics and L’Écriture Feminine.
 In Conversation with Goda Palekaitė interview by Valentinas Klimašauskas (ENG)